-Sweep the oil layer on the water surface with the ETFE net to collect oil.
-The net can also be dipped several times into the oily water.
+The net can also be dipped several times into the water.
 Store the ETFE net in the glass bottle with an inert lining in the lid.
 Prevent parts of the net becoming trapped between the mouth of the bottle and the lid, to avoid leaking.
-Note that, when dropped on the water, the ETFE net might sink.